 TOPIC: (ISA-3) Design Control Document

 PURPOSE: The purpose of this activity is for you to learn about a key document related to the licensing and construction of a new plant under 10 CFR Part 52.
 A design control document (DCD) is a repository of information about a standard design certified under 10 CFR Part 52.
-Under Part 52, a reactor design can be submitted to the NRC for review and approval, even if there are no applicants to build the plant.
+Under 10 CFR Part 52, a reactor design can be submitted to the NRC for review and approval, even if there are no applicants to build the plant.
 The applicant submits sufficient design information such that the staff can make an overall determination of the design adequacy as it relates to safety and risk.
 Typically, the information needed to certify a design includes the principal plant systems and components and their corresponding inspections, tests, analysis, and acceptance criteria (ITAAC).
 In addition to the detailed design information, the applicant also provides information about the site parameters (e.g., the postulated physical, environmental, and demographic features of an assumed site) for a plant and the other system interfaces that will be needed to support the safe operation of the reactor.
-Part 52 also requires the applicant to provide other types of information for use in the future when an applicant for a combined license references an already certified design.
+10 CFR Part 52 also requires the applicant to provide other types of information for use in the future when an applicant for a combined license references an already certified design.

-This ISA focuses on the AP1000 and ABWR DCDs with the intent of highlighting the differences in these documents.
+This ISA focuses on the AP1000 and advanced boiling-water reactor (ABWR) DCDs with the intent of highlighting the differences in these documents.
 This approach will show how these and future DCDs may vary and should sensitize the inspector to the differences that can be encountered from various certified designs.

 COMPETENCY